-The 8th Principle Resolution – to be voted on at our annual meeting on May 16th, 2021
+The 8th Principle Resolution passed at our annual meeting on May 16th, 2021

 As Unitarian Universalists, we have been grappling with how to address white supremacy in our institutions and the world at large.
-At MVUUF, the Racial Justice Committee has been calling us to actions that will make our community more welcoming and open to all people—offering the Racial Justice Pledge [insert link to the pledge page here ] and encouraging us all to actively address bias and white supremacy in our lives and in our congregational life together.
+At MVUUF, the Racial Justice Committee has been calling us to actions that will make our community more welcoming and open to all people—offering the Racial Justice Pledge (find pledge here)and encouraging us all to actively address bias and white supremacy in our lives and in our congregational life together.
 Other congregations and our denomination as a whole have been grappling with questions of white privilege and power within Unitarian Universalism.

 We, the members of Minnesota Valley Unitarian Universalist Fellowship of Bloomington, MN, covenant to affirm and promote: Journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.

 Why is it important for the Unitarian Universalist Association (UUA) to adopt an 8th Principle?